-The Company uses derivatives to reduce market risk.
+The Company uses derivatives to reduce short term currency risk.
 The most widely used derivatives are over the counter and exchange-traded swaps.
-The Company may use futures to facilitate efficient asset allocation.
-In addition, derivatives are used to improve asset-liability matching and to manage interest rate, inflation rate and foreign exchange risk.
 Derivative counterparty risk is managed by the posting of collateral on a daily basis.
+Derivatives are presented on a net basis as the Company has the right to offset due to settlement of the derivatives being on a net basis.